-Generally, upper division credit is not allowed for lower division courses taken in a two-year college, and no more than 50% (60 credits) of the degree may be transferred in from a 2 year institution or be dual credit work.
+Generally, upper division credit is not allowed for lower division courses taken in a two-year college, and no more than (70 credits) of the degree may be transferred in from a 2 year institution, CLEP, Advanced Placement (AP), Life Learning Paper (LLP), International Baccalaureate (IB) or any Credit for Prior Learning (CPL).
 No more than 75% of the degree (90 credits) may be transferred from a four year college No course lower than a "C-" will transfer from another institution.
 An evaluation of transcripts to determine transfer credit is done based only on the official transcript submitted directly to the University.
 Students are responsible to submit either a college catalog or course syllabus should one be needed.
 Corban does not transfer grade point averages, only credits earned.